suparna-here-123/suparna-here-123.github.io/pages/about.md

 # **About Me**

-Hi!
+Hey there!
 I am **{{ site.author.name }}** :wave:,<br>
-Hey there, I'm Suparna!
 I'm currently pursuing an undergraduate degree in Computer Science at PES University, and am in my exploratory era on the technical front!

 Presently, I am nurturing my interest in domains including but not limited to operating systems, networking and IoT!
 Given a choice, I prefer hands-on experiences with projects over textbook-learning.